 Mustard Greens: Thinner texture, ruffled leaves with peppery taste

-- 2 bunches of collard greens deveined and chopped
+- 2 lb collard greens, stem removed and chopped

-- 1 bunch of mustard greens deveined and chopped
+- 1 lb blend of mustard greens and/or turnip greens, stem removed and chopped

 - 2 tablespoons Louisiana hot sauce